AntelaBrais/AntelaBrais/README.md

 # Brais Antela - @AntelaBrais 👋

-Hi, I'm Brais a PhD student in the departmen of Sports Sciences at the University of Vigo, also studying an HNC on Web Development.
+Hi, I'm Brais a PhD student at Vigo University, also studying an HNC on Web Development.

 ## My values

 🗻 Minimalism

-📚 Never-stop learner
+☔️ Form follows function

 🏋️ Passionate and hard worker

-## How I work
+📚 Never-stop learner

 ## Get in touch